Gypping in the Marsh: the cabbage capital of Lincolnshire

 Murray's Adult Shop, Scrote Street, circa 1880

-Murray's arsenic factory, circa 1880
+Obediah Murray's arsenic factory, circa 1880

-This undated photograph shows Murray's arsenic factory, a rare example of Victorian industry in the fens and Gypping in the Marsh's main employer in the late 1800s.
+This undated photograph shows Obediah Murray's arsenic factory, a rare example of Victorian industry in the fens and Gypping in the Marsh's main employer in the late 1800s.
 Arsenic had an incredibly wide variety of applications in Victorian times, including face creams, foods, textiles, wallpapers and rat poison, and Murray's was the leading producer of arsenic in the east of England.

 After the dangers of arsenic became widely-known, Murray converted the factory to the production of mercury in 1893.
 Mercury was produced there until 1966, when the factory finally closed.
 After lying derelict for nearly three decades, the factory was finally demolished and the site cleared in 1994.
 The local council purchased the site for a knock-down price the following year, spread a layer of topsoil over the ground and gave it over to the communal allotments that can still be seen there today.